SiMa-ai/.github/profile/README.md

   - Board bring-up resources, kernel drivers, and low-level system enablement.
   - Recipes, layers, and integration examples for MLSoC.

-## Our Mission

-To make **AI at the Edge** effortless, scalable, and truly impactful — enabling innovators across industries to **transform the physical world with intelligence.**

 ## Get Involved